• Skip to primary navigation

 Can I use other types of flour instead of oats?

-I don't recommend using other types of flour in this recipe, purely because I'm not sure how well they would work.
+I don't recommend using other types of flour in this gluten-free waffle recipe, purely because I'm not sure how well they would work.
 Oats have a very thick texture and make these waffles bind well.

-More healthy breakfast recipes
+More healthy breakfasts

 • A large white tray of vegan baked oatmeal studded with blueberries.

-Vegan Baked Oatmeal (6 Ingredients)
+6-Ingredient Vegan Baked Oatmeal

 • Cookie Dough Overnight Oats in a glass jar with chocolate chips.